 Cal-Am contends that its consolidation proposal will result in rate stabilization for the Larkfield District.
 Cal-Am also argues that a combined revenue requirement, over time, will better allocate the cost of service over a broader customer base, thus reducing the impact of operation, maintenance, and administrative costs in small single Districts.
 Cal-Am argues that the consolidation makes sense from a water supply standpoint as most source water is from wells, the same divisional staff will operate and manage the Districts, and Larkfield is close to Geyserville, which was consolidated into the Northern Division rate structure.

 Cal-Am’s proposed Northern Division consolidation is unopposed and we find that Cal-Am has adequately justified its proposal.
 As noted by Cal-Am, the Commission has recently approved the consolidation of several smaller water systems into the Sacramento District.
 Larkfield is similarly situated to these smaller water systems and we do not find justification for treating Larkfield differently.
 In addition, the record reflects that the consolidation will result in rate stabilization for the Larkfield District while resulting in minimal average rate impacts for customers in the Sacramento District.
+Therefore, we approve Cal-Am’s proposed Northern Division consolidation and proposed rate design for the Larkfield District.

 Meadowbrook District Rates